 What Differences do Electric Dirt Bike Batteries have over Traditional Batteries?

-Unlike the battery used in traditional dirt bikes (if they even have one) electric dirt bike batteries are mostly lithium-ion batteries instead of lead-acid batteries.
-These lithium-ion (Li-ion) batteries are similar to what powers a smartphone, which has the advantage of lowering operating costs and allowing for much easier maintenance.
+Unlike the battery used in traditional dirt bikes (if they even have one), electric dirt bike batteries are mostly lithium-ion batteries instead of lead-acid batteries.
+This lithium-ion (Li-ion) batteries are similar to what powers a smartphone, which has the advantage of lowering operating costs and allowing for much easier maintenance.

-One other small problem that should be noted here is that China is the world’s biggest producer of li-ion batteries right now and, unfortunately, they seem to be hoarding the materials needed to make them so as to keep the demand higher and their prices with it.
+One other small problem that should be noted here is that China is the world’s biggest producer of li-ion batteries right now, and, unfortunately, they seem to be hoarding the materials needed to make them to keep the demand higher and their prices with it.

 What is the Range of Ratings for an Electric Dirt Bike Battery?

 Interestingly, li-ion batteries used in electric dirt bikes are made in the same factories where li-ion batteries are manufactured for other vehicles, including electric bicycles.
 Due to this fact, most people use the rating of the battery to determine which delivers the most power.